 The Swedish chemist Bergmann discovered the presence of manganese in the black magnesia but fails to isolate it.
-In chemistry, the element was isolated by another Swedish chemist Johan Gottlieb Gahn and studies by the Swedish chemist Carl Wilhelm Scheele in 1774.
+In chemistry, the element was isolated by another Swedish chemist Johan Gottlieb Gahn and studied by the Swedish chemist Carl Wilhelm Scheele in 1774.

 Properties of manganese

-|Electronic configuration||[Ar] 3d5 4s2|
+|Electronic Configuration||[Ar] 3d5 4s2|

-|Molar heat capacity||26.32 J mol-1K-1|
+|Molar heat capacity||26.32 J mol−1 K−1|

-|Crystal structure||body-centered cubic (fcc)|
+|Crystal structure||body-centered cubic (bcc)|

 Manganese on the periodic table